lionel87/transform-async-iterable/README.md

 const data = [1, 2, 3, 4, 5];
 ```

-4. Call the `transformIt` function, passing in the iterable and transformation function:
+4. Call the `transform` function, passing in the iterable and transformation function:

 ```js
 const transformedData = transform(data, transformFunction);